 Making the Commitment to REAL Food

 Since 2012, Eat REAL has been refining the Eat REAL Certification model by partnering with over 500 establishments including leading universities like Stanford University and schools like Boulder Valley School District.
-Going forward, we’re focusing on supporting impact in K-12 school districts.
+Beginning in 2019, we’ve focused on supporting impact in K-12 school districts.

 Mt.
 Diablo Unified School District